 World of Tanks (WoT) is a free-to-play tank combat game based during early WWII to early cold war eras.
-Containing American, British, German, French, Chinese and USSR technology, players jump into random battles and fight together in Last Team Standing/Base Capture hybrid matches.
+Containing American, British, German, French, Chinese, USSR and Japanese technology, players jump into random battles and fight together in Last Team Standing/Base Capture hybrid matches.
 Gameplay elements include Sim, Action, RPG, and Strategy.

 Core gameplay consists of two 15 player teams fighting one another in a death match.
 The team who either destroys all of the enemy tanks or captures the enemy base is the winner.
 Teams are made up of Light Tanks, Medium Tanks, Heavy Tanks, Tank Destroyers, and SPGs.
 The game also has some sim game mechanics, including: armor penetration, different round types, camouflage and ambushing, tank weak spots, inaccuracies while moving the tank/turret, and more.